-This game is intended for professionals in the high-tech industry (OEMs and their suppliers in sectors such as defence, energy, healthcare, automotive, aerospace, transportation) who wish to be trained in business ethics and corporate responsibility.
+This game is intended for professionals, who wish to be trained in business ethics and corporate responsibility.
 The game has been designed as a single player game but can also be played in pairs.

 The game typically takes around 30 minutes to play and around 10 minutes longer if played in pairs.

 Trainees play a sales manager who has to resolve a plethora of business dilemmas.
 On your computer screen the story will unfold in real time, as a result of the decisions you make.
 This learning by doing approach allows the trainee to raise self-awareness as a decision maker.

 After playing the game trainees will receive objective feedback on how they tend to deal with moral dilemmas.
 Do they adhere to rules and regulations?
 Do they take multiple perspectives into account when resolving the dilemmas?
 This information helps them to reflect on their leadership behaviour and put them in an excellent position to improve.

 The “To BE or not to BE?”
 Game is delivered as a SCORM enabled game to be integrated into your organization’s Learning

 Management System (LMS).
 It requires a Flash-enabled web browser and is optimized for pc’s and laptops.